meghansh36/distributed-logger/README.md

 This is a simple python application which will listen on a configured port for search queries from multiple clients and searches a single log file or multiple log files in a directory based on the user query.

+There are two implementations of servers available one `server_with_asyncio.py` using python asyncio module to listen for client connections and handle client requests asynchronously and the second `server_with_selects.py` uses linux `select` to monitor the sockets for reading and sending data.

 ### Requirements

 1. `python` >= `3.7.X` is required to run server application.
 The server application is developed using in-built python modules and no additional modules are required.